geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 Edit the Flutter SDK path to be appropriate for your environment.

-It is important to periodically check the IntelliJ configuration to make sure it is still pointing to the correct version of Flutter.
+It is important to periodically check the IntelliJ Flutter and Dart configuration to make sure it is still pointing to the correct version of Flutter.
 If you run `fvm use stable` and it points to a new version of Flutter, you will need to update the IntelliJ configuration to point to the new version.

 ## Firebase CLI and FlutterFire CLI